devleaks/cockpitdecks-docs/docs/Button/Button Representations/Annunciator.md

 ## Status On - Off

+Each part of a Annunciator has its own value.
+The value of a part is computed like [[Button Value|the value of a Button]], from datarefs and/or formula.

 A part is either lit or not, On or Off.
 Either status can be represented by supplying background and foreground colors.

 ![[a-status.png|600]]